Estimated reading time: 5 minutes

 Why Should You Formally Dissolve an LLC?

-If you’ve asked yourself “how do I dissolve an LLC?” and then wondered why you can’t just close up shop and be done with it, here’s why: Going through a formal dissolution process gives your creditors notice that your LLC can no longer take on debts.
-It also means you’ll be much less likely to be hit with a lawsuit for an unpaid debt or a fee or fine from a government agency in the future.
+If you’ve asked yourself “how do I dissolve an LLC?” and then wondered why you can’t just close up shop and be done with it, here’s why: Going through a formal LLC dissolution process gives your creditors notice that your limited liability company can no longer take on debts.
+It also means you’ll be much less likely to be hit with a lawsuit for an unpaid debt or a fee or fine from a federal or state agency in the future.
+When you dissolve an LLC, you’re helping ensure that you are no longer liable for paying annual fees, filing annual reports, and paying business taxes.

 Before we walk you through how to dissolve an LLC, you must first know the three different types of dissolutions to see which your LLC falls into: